 The 62nd Festival

-The Yellow Shark by Frank Zappa, the solo piano performance by Keith Jarrett, María de Buenos Aires by Astor Piazzolla, Aliados by Sebastian Rivas, and the Victor Wooten Trio are just some examples of how every type of music can be enriched by the experience of another, can absorb its lesson and return it in new form.
+The Yellow Shark by Frank Zappa, the Golden Lion for Lifetime Achievement to Keith Jarrett, María de Buenos Aires by Astor Piazzolla, Aliados by Sebastian Rivas, the Victor Wooten Trio are just some examples of how every type of music can be enriched by the experience of another, can absorb its lesson and return it in new form.

 Performed for the first time in 1992 at the Alte Oper in Frankfurt, Frank Zappa’s masterpiece – The Yellow Shark – inaugurates the 62nd Festival in its complete version with the 26 elements of the Parco della Musica Contemporanea Ensemble conducted by Tonino Battista and the participation of David Moss, one of the most original vocalists in the world, who has previously performed Zappa's work.
 The Yellow Shark is considered the highest synthesis of Frank Zappa’s creative intelligence, the expression of a musical thought that ranges freely across all genres, capable of merging orchestral score and improvisation, experimental rock and academic avant-garde, performance and interpretative detail.

-With a background in rock and jazz, Sebastian Rivas – the recipient of the Silver Lion award – moves easily between digital, acoustic and electronic experimentation: to the Biennale he will bring Aliados, a multimedia opera with sound, images and voices manipulated in real time, for an opera of our time.
+With a background in rock and jazz, Sebastian Rivas – the Festival’s Silver Lion – moves easily between digital, acoustic and electronic experimentation: to the Biennale he will bring Aliados, a multimedia opera with sound, images and voices manipulated in real time, for an opera of our time.
 The work is based on the true story of the meeting between Augusto Pinochet and Margaret Thatcher, the allies mentioned in the title, during the conflict over the Falkland Islands.

-Victor Wooten is a virtuoso of the electric bass, whose has given an essential contribution to innovation in the performing techniques of an instrument that is critical to every band but has long been considered marginal.
-Listed as one of the 10 best bassists of all time by “Rolling Stone” magazine and elected bassist of the year three times by the readers of “Bass Player”, Victor Wooten will present the European premiere of his latest CD, Trypnotyx, accompanied by two masterful musicians: drummer Dennis Chambers, a session man with Scofield, McLaughlin, Santana, and the saxophonist and flutist Bob Franceschini.
+Victor Wooten is a wizard of the bass, whose has given an essential contribution to innovation in the performing techniques of an instrument that is critical to every band but has long been considered marginal.
+Listed as one of the 10 best bassists of all time by “Rolling Stone” magazine and elected bassist of the year three times by the readers of “Bass Player”, Victor Wooten will present the European premiere of his latest CD, Trypnotyx, accompanied by two masterful musicians: drummer Dennis Chambers, session man with Scofield, McLaughlin, Santan, and the saxophonist and flutist Bob Franceschini.

 The Festival will present 18 concerts for a total of 40 premiere performances: 18 world premieres, 1 European and 21 Italian premieres.